ramensoftware/windows-11-file-explorer-styling-guide/Themes/Translucent Explorer11/README.md

 **To get translucent effects, you can use the Translucent Windows mod.**

 - Install the [Translucent Windows](https://windhawk.net/mods/translucent-windows) mod.
-- Select an effect type option and save
+- Select an effect type option and save.

 ## Theme selection